cloudogu/zalenium-build-lib/README.md

  }
 ```

-When the build is done you can download the videos from the jenkins build and watch them.
+When the build is done you can download the videos from the Jenkins build and watch them.
 Even more convenient: You could watch the videos in the browser directly.
 This in possible if either

 * your Jenkins does not have a Content Security Policy (CSP), which is not recommended or